37 Innovative Ways To Save Money On Transportation While Travelling

 Because of your inability to walk, you end up being forced to hail a taxi or a three-wheeler, which costs you money you could have saved by having the use of your legs.

-Travelling light can also save you money on transport by helping you to avoid paying a double fare.
+Travelling light can also save you money on transport by helping you to avoid paying a double or even a triple fare.

 What we mean is that sometimes travellers with enormous backpacks will be asked to pay for not one but two seats in minivans or on certain local buses where luggage holds are non-existent and space inside the vehicle is at a premium.